Andrea True: Early life

 Andrea Marie Truden was born in Nashville, Tennessee, where she attended St. Cecilia Academy, a Catholic school for girls dedicated to the performing arts.
-She studied music at George Peabody College at Vanderbilt University.
+She studied music at George Peabody College, later part of Vanderbilt University.
 Her father, Frank, was an engineer, and he died when True was 16 years old.
 Her mother Anne owned a silverplating business and was a professional singer, specializing in polka, who recorded her own record and had performed with Frankie Yankovic's band.
 Her parents were immigrants from Slovenia.

 As a child, True studied classical piano and was given a high rating for her piano audition for St. Cecilia Academy in 1954.
 At age 15, she hosted her own television program Teen Beat for Nashville station WLAC.
 While a junior at St. Cecilia, True participated in Junior Achievement, serving as vice-president of a TV production enterprise.
 In 1960, she received an award for her work from the Radio and Television Council of Middle Tennessee.

 In a recorded interview published by The Rialto Report, True stated that she married David L. Wolfe at age 19, leaving college to follow her husband for his academic career, first to Oklahoma and then eventually to New York City in the late 1960s.